Saturday, March 10, 2012

 1963: The Beatles opened for Tommy Roe and Chris Montez at the East Ham Granada in London.
 By the end of the tour, it would be the Beatles that were the featured attraction.

-1963: "Rhythm of the Rain" by the Cascades continued to be the song to beat on the Easy Listening chart.
+1963: "Rhythm Of The Rain" by the Cascades continued to be the song to beat on the Easy Listening chart.

 1964: The Beatles concluded the filming of train scenes (they traveled a total of 2,500 miles in six days) for the upcoming movie A Hard Day's Night.

-1968: Bob Dylan had the top album in the U.K. with John Wesley Harding.
+had the top album in the U.K. with John Wesley Harding.

 1968: "Love Is Blue" by Paul Mauriat was the #1 song on the Adult chart for the fourth consecutive week.

-1970: The Jackson 5 released the single "ABC".
+1970: The Ides of March released the single "Vehicle".

 1970: After changing their name from Earth, Black Sabbath made their live debut at the Roundhouse in London.